Virtual Event FAQ’s

 There are many platforms that do a good job supporting virtual events.
 They include Intrado, On24, and IBM Video Cloud.
 Platforms like Vimeo Enterprise, YouTube Live, LinkedIn Live, Facebook, and even Instagram can be used to create successful virtual events.
 At Cramer, we’re platform-agnostic and help our clients choose the technology that best fits their objectives and content.

-Which platform do you recommend?
+Which virtual event platform do you recommend?